Niharika0104/LearnUsingFlashCard/README.md

 ## Demo

-You can have a live demo of Snippy [here](https://learn-using-flash-cards.vercel.app)
+You can have a live demo of QuizFlip [here](https://learn-using-flash-cards.vercel.app)

 Screenshots:
 - Dashboard